Per week after the United Kingdom votes to leave the ECU Union, things don’t appear quite as horrific as they first appeared.

 Worldwide stock markets have rebounded after they fell off a cliff after the shocking results emerged.
-Even the FTSE a hundred has bounced back after days of record losses, hitting its maximum level due to August.
+Even the FTSE hundred has bounced back after days of record losses, hitting its maximum level due to August.
 The pound stabilized after hitting a 31-year low against the dollar.

 Britain now risks a completely unvirtuous circle wherein a slowing economic system and growing trade and immigration barriers motivate groups to leave, spurring extra monetary pain.